-Usually, your doctor can diagnose tendinitis during the physical exam alone.
-Your doctor may order X-rays or other imaging tests if it's necessary to rule out other conditions that may be causing your signs and symptoms.
+Usually, a physical exam alone can diagnose tendinitis.
+X-rays or other imaging tests might be used to rule out other conditions that could be causing the symptoms.

-The goals of tendinitis treatment are to relieve your pain and reduce inflammation.
-Often, taking care of tendinitis on your own — including rest, ice and over-the-counter pain relievers — may be all the treatment that you need.
+The goals of tendinitis treatment are to relieve pain and reduce irritation.
+Self-care, including rest, ice and pain relievers, might be all that's needed.
+But full recovery might take several months.

-- Platelet-rich plasma (PRP).
-PRP treatment involves taking a sample of your own blood and spinning the blood to separate out the platelets and other healing factors.
+- Platelet-rich plasma.
+This treatment involves taking a sample of your own blood and spinning the blood to separate out the platelets and other healing factors.
 The solution is then injected into the area of chronic tendon irritation.
-Though research is still underway to determine optimal uses, concentrations and techniques, PRP injection in the region of chronic tendon irritation has shown promise in the treatment of many chronic tendon conditions.
+Though research is still going on to find the best way to use platelet-rich plasma, it has shown promise in the treatment of many chronic tendon conditions.

 Surgical and other procedures

-In situations where physical therapy hasn't resolved symptoms, your doctor might suggest:
+In situations where physical therapy hasn't resolved symptoms, your health care provider might suggest:

 - Dry needling.
-This procedure involves making small holes in the tendon with a fine needle to stimulate factors involved in tendon healing.
+This procedure, usually performed with ultrasound to guide it, involves making small holes in the tendon with a fine needle to stimulate factors involved in tendon healing.